quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/crontriggers.md

 ## Building CronTriggers

-CronTrigger instances are built using **TriggerBuilder** (for the trigger's main properties) and **WithCronSchedule** extension method (for the CronTrigger-specific properties).
+CronTrigger instances are built using `TriggerBuilder` (for the trigger's main properties) and `WithCronSchedule` extension method (for the CronTrigger-specific properties).

-You can also use CronScheduleBuilder's static methods to create schedules.
+You can also use `CronScheduleBuilder`'s static methods to create schedules.

 **Build a trigger that will fire every other minute, between 8am and 5pm, every day:**